Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Introduction

 However, while two distinct $d-1$ structures of a single field can intersect to create a $d-2$ structure, the intersection of two $d-2$ structures of a single field results in vortex-antivortex annihilation, so there are no $d-3$ or beyond dimensional structures.
-This is equivalent to stating that a complex scalar field has two degrees of freedom, $d-1$ structures are constraints on one of those degrees of freedom while $d-2$ structures are constraints on both.
+This is equivalent to stating that a complex scalar field has two degrees of freedom, $d-1$ structures are constraints on one of those degrees of freedom (such as constraining only $\text{Re}[\mathcal{S}]$), while $d-2$ structures are constraints on both (i.e. both $\text{Re}[\mathcal{S}]$ and $\text{Im}[\mathcal{S}]$).
 It is impossible to constrain more degrees of freedom than $\mathcal{S}$ has.
 Hence without loss of generality, we can use the language of the $d=2$ case for simplicity, that being topologically protected points ($d-2$) and curves ($d-1$) \cite{Dennis2025}.
-In the ensuing paragraphs, any mention of points and curves is implicitly referring to ``points in two dimensional parameter space'' and ``curves in two dimensional parameter space''.
+In the rest of this paper, any mention of points and curves is implicitly referring to ``points in two dimensional parameter space'' and ``curves in two dimensional parameter space''.

 A network of such points in two dimensions result in what are known as ``speckle patterns'' \cite{Goodman1975,Goodman1976,Zhang2010}.
 We reiterate the pervasiveness of singularities by referencing the use and study of speckle patterns for metrology \cite{Fujii1976,Stetson1987,Wang2006}, velocimetry \cite{Barker1977,Andres1999}, non-destructive testing \cite{YANG1995,BRUNO2000}, imaging techniques such as Digital Image Correlation \cite{Dong2017,Crammond2013} and Speckle Contrast Imaging \cite{Briers2013,Heeman2019}, and more.
 There is also a rich literature about the statistical properties of speckle patterns \cite{Dainty1970,Wagner1983,Okamoto1995,Zhang2007}.
 In this paper, the concept of speckle patterns is generalized to any complex scalar field in arbitrary parameter space.
 Singularities as curves in three dimensional parameter space can be seen in Fig. 2 of Ref.~\cite{Zhang2010}, and Appendix \ref{App_3ParaSpace}.